A List of Poetic Devices Defined and Examples of What They Do in Poems

 Standard forms tend to be split up into regular sections.
 Some are organized in sets of lines.
 In others, the lines themselves are the most important units.

 English poetry has many forms.
 Some (read: most) are imports from other languages’ traditions.
 Others are inventions tied to specific poets.
-Here’s a brief list of some popular poetry forms:
+Here’s a brief list of some popular poetry forms used as poetic devices:

 - Ghazal: originally Arabic love poetry and now a popular South Asian song form.
 It starts with two rhymed lines and continues that rhyme in every even-numbered line.
 Example: Aimee Nezhukumatathil’s “Red Ghazal.”